nicolasmesser/basketball-scoreboard/README.md

 # Basketball Scoreboard
-My implementation of the Scrimba Basketball Scoreboard App.
+This is my implementation of the Scrimba Frontend Path Basketball Scoreboard App.